 - Shower after work: Take a shower and wash your hair as soon as you can after your shift or when you get home.

-For employers, the California Department of Industrial Relations recommends employers to implement the following practices in the workplace:19
+For employers, the California Department of Industrial Relations recommends that employers implement the following practices in the workplace:19

 - Assess the worksite’s Valley Fever risk: Identify whether the worksite is located in an area with known Valley Fever cases.
 For instance, the Central Valley has a greater propensity for Valley Fever.